F5ChannelSE/f5channel-demos/source/intro.rst

    .. image:: /pictures/newterm.png

 #.
-Click **Firefox** link on the left column to access remote browser
+Click **Firefox** link on the left column of cloudshare portal to access remote browser

-Copy and paste can best be accomplished by staying within the Firefox browser otherwise you can leverage the clipboard found on top right.
+Copy and paste can best be accomplished by staying within the Firefox browser however you can leverage the clipboard found on top right if trying to paste into the browser